MitchellThompkins/cocoOS/temp_notes.md

   As such I think it makes more sense to split up the design into discrete logical components that can be addressed individually.

+* Consider the usage of stdbool.h and whether it's compatible with all platforms

 ```dot
 digraph "test" {
 node [